paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ## License

 zig-a-zig-ah! is designed by Electrolama / Omer Kilic and licensed under the [Solderpad Hardware License 2.0](https://solderpad.org/licenses/SHL-2.0/).

+### Regulatory Notice

+This kit is designed to allow Product developers to evaluate electronic components, circuitry, or software associated with the kit to determine whether to incorporate such items in a finished product and Software developers to write software applications for use with the end product.
+This kit is not a finished product and when assembled may not be resold or otherwise marketed unless all required FCC (or any other local authority) equipment authorizations are first obtained.
+Operation is subject to the condition that this product not cause harmful interference to licensed radio stations and that this product accept harmful interference.

 ## ACKs